 The inverted arm triangle stands among the best arm triangle variations.
-It’s a tough choke that’s so effective in both gi and no-gi grappling, as well as in MMA.
+It’s a brutal choke that’s so effective in both gi and no-gi grappling, as well as in MMA.

 Arm Triangle Choke Defense

-Here’s an awesome video that gives you more tips to escape or defend an arm-triangle choke.
+Here’s an excellent video that gives you more tips to escape or defend an arm-triangle choke.